Students

 Gerontological Studies Undergraduate Certificate

-The 15 credit hour Undergraduate Certificate in Gerontological Studies (UCGS) is designed to prepare students for entry level, service-oriented positions in the growing marketplace of aging services.
-The certificate can be pursued with any major area of study with proper planning.
+The Undergraduate Certificate in Gerontological Studies (UCGS) is designed to prepare students for entry-level, service-oriented positions in the growing marketplace of aging services.
+This 15-credit hour certificate program can be pursued with any major area of study with proper planning.

 • The certificate is 15 credit hours.